 The best way to keep a child busy is to play some music in the background.
 It doesn’t necessarily have to be nursery rhymes.
 We sometimes play music from our own playlist.
 Music keeps children calm and in a happy mood.
 Who doesn’t feel good when music is playing?
-And when you have some time throw in a dance party to the mix, toddlers especially love this.
+And when you have some time throw in a dance party to the mix.

 I already spoke about how we use Quiet time as one point of the day to do some art activities.
 For younger toddlers keep it simple, maybe some natural finger paints and paper and let the child create his own designs.
 As they grow older you can try using different tools in art, like thread painting, fork painting, use vegetable peels and slices to create a nature scene.

 Layout newspapers or a splash mat to catch any messes, but let the kids have a go and get their hands dirty, it is good for sensory development.

 That’s how we spend our days with our toddler.
 I get asked about learning activities for toddlers, but honestly, your child is learning through living.
 You don’t need special educational toys or activities at this age.